-Geometric mode The geometric edit mode is useful for move and rotation operation when you don't want the dynamic relations, collisions, or the joint linkages to interfere with your editing.
+Geometric mode The geometric edit mode is useful for move and rotation 0 operation when you don't want the dynamic relations, collisions, or the joint linkages to interfere with your editing.
 Physical mode Sometimes during editing you will want to see how objects collide or how they move when they are linked or constrained by a joint.
 Select the Physical mode to change to this behavior.

-- Move Up/Down To change the position of an object along the z direction, use this icon. - Rotate Use this icon if you want to rotate an object around the x, y, or z-axis.
-To change the axis, press the spacebar on the keyboard. - Use to set the size of objects.
-Press this button, select the object, and-while holding down the left mouse button-increase the size by moving the mouse up, or decrease the size by moving it down. - Link Use to establish relationships between joints and bodies.
-Click on the Link icon, then select all the bodies and elements that should be linked. - Anchor Use to anchor one object to another, Now the anchored object will follow the other -if is moved by some edit operation.
+Move Up/Down To change the position of an object along the z direction, use this icon. u Rotate Use this icon if you want to rotate an object around the x, y, or z-axis.
+To change the axis, press the spacebar on the keyboard.
+Size Size Use to set the size of objects.
+Press this button, select the object, and-while holding down the left mouse button-increase the size by moving the mouse up, or decrease the size by moving it down.
+Link Use to establish relationships between joints and bodies.
+Click on the Link icon, then select all the bodies and elements that should be linked. state Anchor Use to anchor one object to another, Now the anchored object will follow the other -if is moved by some edit operation.
 Select one or more objects that should be anchored, click on the Anchor icon, and lastly click on the other object.
+Properties Displays the properties window.
+Arrange Ray trace Switch on/off ray tracing, and controls the ray trace modes.